-This unique and educational program utilizes art to communicate the function and importance of storm drains.
-Area artists paint semi-permanent murals on storm drains with messages to protect the water and environment.
+This unique and educational program utilized art to communicate the function and importance of storm drains.
+Area artists painted semi-permanent murals on storm drains with messages to protect the water and environment.

-What is the UpStream Art – Lincoln Program?
+What was the UpStream Art – Lincoln Program?

 Jenna Raef “Pond Scene” Location: Sunken Gardens2641 “D” St.

 Jenna Raef grew up in Lincoln, graduating from Southeast High School and the Arts and Humanities Focus Program in 2010.
 She studied English and Art at the University of Iowa, and moved back to Lincoln upon graduation.
 Today she teaches English as a second language and sells her art online through her store: Cats, Crafts, and Geekery.
 You can find her online at CatsCraftsAndGeekery.etsy.com or reach her at CatsCraftsAndGeekery@gmail.com or @CatsCraftsAndGeekery on Facebook.

 My idea for this project was to create a visual reminder of the kind of place that the water from these storm drains ends up.
 By transforming the surface of the concrete into the surface of a pond, and populating it with immediately recognizable wildlife, I hoped to forge a personal connection with the viewer, and make them think twice about what they allow to flow into storm drains.